 Co-Founder and Managing Director

-Stefan Vitorovic is a Co-Founder and Managing Director of Vida Ventures.
+Stefan Vitorovic is Co-Founder and Managing Director of Vida Ventures.

-From 2014 to 2017, Stefan was an investment professional at Third Rock Ventures, an early stage life sciences venture capital firm.
-At Third Rock, Stefan was part of the founding team of Decibel Therapeutics, a hearing-focused drug discovery and development platform company, where he led the seed and Series A investment and early company build.
+Prior to founding Vida Ventures, Stefan was an investment professional at Third Rock Ventures, an early stage life sciences venture capital firm.
+At Third Rock, Stefan focused on new company formation, due diligence, portfolio company financings, and partner development.
+He was part of the founding team of Decibel Therapeutics, a hearing-focused drug discovery and development platform company.

-From 2010 to 2012, Stefan was an Associate at TPG Capital, where he focused primarily on majority, control stakes in mature healthcare companies.
-Stefan participated in a variety of equity and debt financings, including those for two portfolio companies – Aptalis and Biomet.
-Prior to TPG, Stefan was an analyst at Credit Suisse’s healthcare investment banking group in San Francisco.
-There he primarily focused on M&A and financing for development-stage life sciences companies.
+Before Third Rock, Stefan was an investor at TPG Capital, where he focused primarily on majority, control stakes in healthcare companies.
+Stefan worked on a variety of equity and debt financings, including Aptalis Pharma and Biomet.
+Prior to TPG, Stefan was an investment banker at Credit Suisse’s healthcare banking group.
+There he primarily focused on M&A and equity financings for pre-commercial life sciences companies.

 Stefan received his B.S. with Honors in Biological Sciences at Stanford University.
-He completed his M.S. in Biology at Stanford.
-His research in the lab of Dr. Helen Blau at Stanford Medical School was focused on transcriptional profiling of hematopoietic stem cells, for which he received the university’s top research award, The Firestone Medal.
-Stefan also received his MBA from Harvard Business School.
-Stefan serves as a Director at Praxis Precision Medicines.
+He completed his M.S. in Biology at Stanford, where he conducted biomedical research in the lab of Dr. Helen Blau at Stanford Medical School.
+Stefan later received his MBA from Harvard Business School.
+Stefan currently serves on the Board of Directors for Praxis Precision Medicines and BAIT Cellular Therapeutics and as a Board Observer for Oyster Point Therapeutics.

 David Chang M.D., Ph.D.